dzek69/better-custom-error/README.md

     details as an object.
     - No more JSON serializing data into error message. - Yeah, I've seen that.
     - Custom error doesn't care about arguments order.
 It will figure it out.
 Pass parent error instance, message and details object in any order.
-Pass `null` or `undefined` and it won't crash so you don't need to care about variable/property existence/initialization check.
+Pass `null` or `undefined` and it won't crash, so you don't need to care about variable/property existence/initialization check.

 - Enables better logging and bug tracking: